xenharmonic-devs/sonic-weave/README.md

 | `17n`  | `sqrt(8192/7803)`       | `[-13/2 3/2 0 0 0 0 1>`           | `-42.112`     |
 | `19n`  | `sqrt(384/361)`         | `[-7/2 -1/2 0 0 0 0 0 1>`         | `-53.464`     |
 | `23n`  | `sqrt(529/486)`         | `[-1/2 -5/2 0 0 0 0 0 0 1>`       | `73.387`      |

+Some of these can be handy for using neutral intervals as the center of just major and minor intervals e.g. `n3^5n` corresponds to `5/4` while `n3_5n` corresponds to `6/5`.

 #### Quarter-augmented Pythagorean notation
 As mentioned above the fifth spans 4 degrees so we can split it again without breaking the ordinal notation.